danfuzz/samizdat/doc/library-guide/Generator.md

 #### Constant: `nullGenerator`

 A generator which is perennially voided.
-It is defined as `@NullGenerator`, along with generator method bindings for that class.

 #### `filterAll(filterFunction, generators*) -> list`